Blake Shelton And Gwen Stefani Relationship: Christina Aguilera Tells All About Feud Rumors

 “It never had anything to do with any one person at all.
 And I actually think it’s really cute Blake and Gwen found love in that chaotic environment,” she explained.

-As fans well know, Shelton and Stefani began dating one another after hitting it off during one of Aguilera’s hiatus’ from The Voice.
+As fans well know, Shelton and Stefani began dating one another after hitting it off during one of Aguilera’s breaks from The Voice.
 After Aguilera took a break from the show during its ninth season, the couple went public with their relationship and began openly flirting with one another during production.
 They also started attending events with one another and posing on the red carpet.

 The following year, with Aguilera back as a coach, Stefani returned to the show as a performer as she and Shelton debuted their duet, “Go Ahead and Break My Heart.”

-Christina Aguilera said that after she joined the cast of The Voice years ago, she fought for NBC to allow to women to appear on the show at the same time, rather than have three men and one women on the panel.
+Christina Aguilera said that after she joined the cast of The Voice years ago, she fought for NBC to allow two women to appear on the show at the same time, rather than have three men and one women on the panel.
 Then, during the show’s 11th season in 2016, after Aguilera appeared on Season 10, Miley Cyrus and Alicia Keys embarked on the first two-male, two-female coaches panel.

-While Aguilera is no longer appearing on the show after labeling the production a “money-making machine” and claiming the contestants are now limited to “good-looking” people, Shelton has maintained his full-time role throughout the series’ 14 seasons.
-As for Stefani, she hasn’t been featured as a coach since Season 12 but has said a number of times that she is open to returning at some point.
+While Aguilera is no longer appearing on the show after labeling the production a “money-making machine,” and claiming the contestants are now limited to “good-looking” people, Shelton has maintained his full-time role throughout the series’ 14 seasons.
+As for Stefani, she hasn’t been featured as a coach since Season 12, but has said a number of times that she is open to returning at some point.

 The Voice Season 14 is currently airing on Monday and Tuesday nights on NBC at 8 p.m.